orbitalronin94/Papers/README.md

 ### ¿Estos artículos están revisados por pares? / Are these papers peer-reviewed?

 No. Son autopublicados.
 El código está disponible para replicación.
 La metodología es estándar.
 Los resultados son reproducibles.
 La revisión por pares está pendiente.
+El tercer artículo se presenta explícitamente como *Perspective*, no como *Original Research*.

 *No. They are self-published.
 The code is available for replication.
 The methodology is standard.
 The results are reproducible.
-Peer review is pending.*
+Peer review is pending.
+The third paper is explicitly presented as a Perspective, not Original Research.*

 ### ¿Cómo puedo citar estos artículos? / How can I cite these papers?